web-platform-dx/baseline-browser-mapping/README.md

 #### `targetYear`

-The `targetYear` option returns the minimum browser versions compatible with all interoperable features at the end of the specific calendar year.
+The `targetYear` option returns the minimum browser versions compatible with all **Baseline Newly available** features at the end of the specified calendar year.
 For example, calling:

 ```javascript
 getCompatibleVersions({